Main | August 2006 »

 22 GMRS 462.7250

 One question that we are frequently asked is "how can I get more range out of my two way radio?"
-In the case of consumer (FRS / GMRS) radios the amount of range you can expect is usually not even close to what the manufacturers advertise.
+In the case of consumer FRS and GMRS radios, the amount of range you can expect is usually not even close to what the manufacturers advertise.
 There are, however, several things that you can do to be sure you are getting the most range possible from your radio.

 Most consumer radios support two or more power modes.
-To get the most range, be sure that you are using high power mode.
-Lower power modes will not use all of your radio's possible the output power and will reduce range.
+To get the most range, be sure that you are using high power mode on the channels that allow it.
+Lower power modes will not use all of your radio's possible output power and will reduce range.

 Finally, if you still find yourself pushing the range limits of your radio you can try the "monitor channel" feature.
 Enabling this feature will cause the radio to open the channel, allowing you to hear static and transmissions too weak to be received by the radio in normal mode.

 The range that a two-way radio advertises is the range that the radio should get in "ideal" conditions.
-Ideal conditions are line of sight, open water, open desert -- no interference at all.
-Chances are you aren't going to be using these radios out in the middle of the ocean.
+Ideal conditions are line of sight, such as from a mountaintop to a valley below -- no interference at all.
+Most likely, you will not be using the radios in these circumstances!
 You will probably want two-way radios for things such as hunting, skiing, malls, car trips or vacations.
-Anything that is not considered "ideal" conditions is going to take a lot of range out of a two-way radio.
+Under these normal conditions, the range of the radio will be limited because of obstructions, such as trees, hills, or buildings.
+These obstructions block the signal and dramatically reduce the range of a two-way radio.

 Hi, this is Danny Feemster, owner of BuyTwoWayRadios.com.
 Thanks for checking out our new weblog!